Age of Physiology, Ecology and Epidemiology: 1959-1979

 Additional buildings and facilities

 To serve the needs of physiologists, virologists, cytogenetics, virus diagnostics, soil physics, genetics and other disciplines, electron microscopes and X-ray microanalysis are needed.
-An 11-room Cooperative Electron Optics Facility, funded by the Minnesota Agricultural Experiment Station, is built in former storage space on the ground floor of the Christensen Laboratory Building.
+An 11-room Cooperative Electron Optics Facility, funded by the Minnesota Agricultural Experiment Station, is built in former storage space on the ground floor of the Christensen Laboratory Building (formerly the Crops Research Building).
 It is built in stages from 1968 through 1976.
 Dr. Richard Zeyen (Ph.D., 1970) a plant pathologist/physiologist with a background in biochemistry and physiology, becomes its director and architect.
-In 1973 Dr. Zeyen is appointed to the faculty of the department.
+In 1973 Dr. Zeyen is appointed to the faculty of the Department.
 The Cooperative Electron Optics Facility in Christensen Laboratory Building operates from 1969 through 2001 and then is moved to Snyder Hall and joined with the biological imaging laboratories in the College of Biological Sciences.

 Computers make inroads into the department.
 First to arrive are computers connected with other devices and a rather large computer for epidemiology.
 They are quickly followed by personal computers mostly in the offices of younger faculty.